Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 Stop Waiting – Take Action Today

-Every time you seek perfection or let fear create procrastination, you are holding someone else up from having the breakthrough they want.
+Every time you seek perfection or let fear create procrastination, you hold someone else up from having the breakthrough they want.
 When you hold back, you are robbing the world of all that you have to offer.

 You Can't Serve Others if Your Ideas Are Always in Incubation Mode!